 When the same technical support is there for you with your domain name and your web hosting, getting help can prove to be less of a hassle.

 On the other hand, using two companies can complicate things.
-If you’re trying to sort out a problem in how the two connect, there may be a lot of back-and-forth where one company can help with one aspect but they can’t help with another.
+If you’re trying to sort out a problem in how the two connect, there may be a lot of back-and-forths where one company can help with one aspect but they can’t help with another.

 Having everything in the same place means your hosting company has access to all pieces of your website so they can better assist you.

 Cons of Registering Domains With your Web Host

 I never really thought there would be cons to keeping all your website data in one place.
 I mean, it’s convenient and easy.
 But I recently ran across discussions arguing that you shouldn’t do this.
 Here’s why:

 It’s Tougher to Transfer Your Domain